What are we asking Congress to do?

 Each year, we ask our members of Congress to sign a letter to the Appropriations Committee supporting funding for Duchenne research and programs next year.
 The Appropriations Committee is the committee that oversees funding the federal government.

 This year’s funding letter is led by Sens.
-Wicker and Stabenow in the Senate and Reps.
-Matsui and Stivers in the House.
+Wicker (R-MS) and Stabenow (D-MI) in the Senate and Reps.
+Matsui (D-CA) and Balderson (R-OH) in the House.

 The funding letter requests the following:

-- Increase funding from $6 million to $8 million dollars for Muscular Dystrophy related programs at the Centers for Disease Control (CDC).
+- $8 million in funding for Muscular Dystrophy related programs at the Centers for Disease Control and Prevention (CDC).

 What does the legislation do?